-Skilled Healthcare Group Inc (SKH). reached a settlement with the state of California over staffing levels and the quality of care at its nursing homes.
+Skilled Healthcare Group Inc (SKH:US). reached a settlement with the state of California over staffing levels and the quality of care at its nursing homes.

 California Attorney General Kamala Harris said the agreement will require Skilled Healthcare to make improvements to its 20 facilities, and that the changes will be monitored and enforced by a court if necessary, according to an e-mailed statement.